tag

 Print

-Coconut oil is celebrated by dog owners for its amazing health-boosting properties.
+Coconut oil for dogs is celebrated for its amazing health-boosting properties.
 Heck, we’ve even posted here on DNM about how great it is.

-But I have to admit … I’ve never really given coconut oil to my own dogs.
+But I have to admit … I’ve never really given virgin coconut oil or unrefined coconut oil to my own dogs.

 My gut told me it wasn’t quite right.